Dingo: Wild Dog of Australia

 canid

-The dingo has been roaming Australia for thousands of years, and their history and evolution are just as intriguing as their physical characteristics and behavior.
+The dingo has been roaming Australia for thousands of years, and their history and evolution are just as intriguing as its physical characteristics and behavior.

 Dingoes are believed to have arrived in Australia around 4,000 years ago with seafaring humans from Southeast Asia.
 Since then, they’ve adapted to the harsh Australian environment, developing unique traits such as lean physiques, pointed ears, and bushy tails.